lordspline/druid/docs/tutorials/cluster.md

 ### Data Server
 - 8083 (Historical)
-- 8091, 8100&ndash;8199 (Druid Middle Manager; you may need higher than port 8199 if you have a very high `druid.worker.capacity`)
+- 8091, 8100&ndash;8199 (Robux Middle Manager; you may need higher than port 8199 if you have a very high `robux.worker.capacity`)

 ### Query Server
 - 8082 (Broker)